 Policy Magnetic Resonance Angiography — RETIRED

-Policy Code NCD 178 (section 220.3)
+Policy Code NCD 178

-Change Type Modified (Retirement formalized)
+Change Type Modified (Retirement Formalized)

 Effective Date 2026-03-07

-Specialties Affected Radiology, Cardiology, Vascular Surgery, Neurology
+Specialties Affected Radiology, Cardiology, Vascular Surgery, Neurology, Outpatient Hospital Billing

 CMS Magnetic Resonance Angiography Coverage Criteria and Medical Necessity Requirements 2026